ofek/privy/README.rst

 key derivation function used is `Argon2`_, the winner of the `Password Hashing Competition`_.
 Both Argon2i and Argon2d variants are supported.

-Secrets encrypted with default settings are unicode strings of length 185.

 Encrypted format
 ----------------

+Secrets encrypted with default settings are ascii strings of length 185.

 ``ascii(Argon2 algorithm || security level || base64(salt) || base64(Fernet token))``